AzizVirus/Crunch-passwords-generator/README.md

 # Crunch-passwords-generator
 This simple project is open source that means that you have the reason to use it for free, make some changes in it but don't remove my name (copyright)

+This Project Will Help Beginners very Much To Use Crunch

+What Is Crunch ?

+Crunch Is A Tool That Make Password lists To Use In Brute Force / Dictionnary Attacks

+Don't Use For Illegal Use

+Report Any Bugs

 Please Be Respectual For The Rules Of The Author Of All These Tools (AzizVirus)